01-edu/public/subjects/ai/neural-networks/README.md

    ```

-Note: if you are confortable with matrix multiplication, feel free to vectorize the operations as done in the article.
+Note: if you are comfortable with matrix multiplication, feel free to vectorize the operations as done in the article.

 https://victorzhou.com/blog/intro-to-neural-networks/